StoneLing/fc-signed-object/README.md

-# TODO - Your title
+# A Profile for Forwarding Commitments (FCs)

-This is the working area for the individual Internet-Draft, "TODO - Your title".
+This is the working area for the individual Internet-Draft, "A Profile for Forwarding Commitments (FCs)".

 * [Editor's Copy](https://BasilGuo.github.io/fc-signed-object/#go.draft-guo-fc-so.html)
 * [Datatracker Page](https://datatracker.ietf.org/doc/draft-guo-fc-so)